Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_vertexai/getting_started_with_snowpark_for_machine_learning_on_vertexai.md

-author: marzillo-snow
-id: getting_started_with_snowpark_for_machine_learning_on_sagemaker
+id: getting_started_with_snowpark_for_machine_learning_on_vertexai
-summary: This is a qucikstart for using Snowpark for ML on SageMaker
+summary: This is a qucikstart for using Snowpark for ML on Vertex AI
 categories: getting-started,data-science-&-ml,data-engineering,app-development
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, Data Science, Data Engineering
+tags: Getting Started, Data Science, Data Engineering, GCP, Vertex AI

-# Getting Started with Snowpark for Machine Learning on SageMaker
+# Getting Started with Snowpark for Machine Learning on Vertex AI
 <!-- ------------------------ -->
 ## Overview
 Duration: 15